harini-s-26/Issue-Tracker/README.md

-1.For login,loginpg.java
+1.For login use loginpg.java

-2.For registration,reg_form.java
+2.For registration use reg_form.java

-3.For updating issue as a guest,sql_datatable_guest.java
+3.For updating issue as a guest use sql_datatable_guest.java

-4.For resolving issue as an admin,DataTable_admin.java
+4.For resolving issue as an admin use DataTable_admin.java